bilesanmiahmad/adplist/README.md

 # ADPList Backend Project

-This is a take home project from ADPList for the role of a backend Django Engineer.
+This is a take home project from ADPList for the role of a Backend Django Engineer.

 ## Running the application locally